As used in this chapter, the following definitions apply:

 (b) a statement or accusation of misconduct against a public safety officer made by the POST executive director acting upon any credible knowledge, information, or belief;

-(2) "Certification" or "certificate" means any certification granted by the council after completion of the specific requirements as set forth in these rules.
+(2) "Certification" or "certificate" means any basic or advanced standards and training certification granted by the council after completion of the specific requirements as set forth in these rules.

 (3) "Contested case" means: